 While serving as the CDC Director, eight prisons were activated.
 In 1961, McGee became the administrator of the Youth and Adult Correctional Agency.

 In 1971, he retired from state service and became president of the American Justice Institute.
 McGee passed away in 1983.
-The department’s training center in Galt is named in honor of McGee.
+The department’s training center in Galt is named in his honor.

 Adding the “R” to CDCR

 Another major change in the Department was felt six decades later in 2005.
 Based on findings of the Corrections Independent Review Panel, established by Gov. Arnold Schwarzenegger in February 2004, the Youth and Adult Correctional Agency (YACA) and the departments and boards within YACA became the California Department of Corrections and Rehabilitation.